zhiyaoxie/zhiyaoxie.github.io/_pages/about.md

 * **Preferred Qualifications**: It is preferred if the applicant has a good background in any of these fields: machine learning, VLSI design, computer engineering, algorithm design, microelectronics, etc. Strong programming ability or machine learning background is a huge plus.

 * **Basic Program Information**: HKUST ranked No.34 in QS World University Rankings 2022.
 The Ph.D. program duration is 3-4 years, depending on whether the student holds a relevant research master's degree.
-The monthly salary of Ph.D. students is HKD 15,000-20,000.
+The basic monthly salary of Ph.D. students is about HKD 18K.
 Learn more about the program at this [link](https://prog-crs.ust.hk/pgprog/2022-23/mphil-phd-ece).

 * **Research Topics**: I have multiple research topics on cutting-edge machine learning for EDA techniques.
 Detailed instructions will be provided when starting your research.